 4. Think on your feet

 It’s impossible to cover every eventuality, especially when things happen that are outside of your control.
-Having a responsible individual who can remain calm under pressure and has excellent problem-solving skills will prevent situations getting out of control.
-The reality is that there is a solution to pretty much every problem, you just need the right individual on site to find that solution quickly.
+Having a responsible individual who can remain calm under pressure and has excellent problem-solving skills will prevent situations from getting out of control.
+The reality is that there is a solution to pretty much every problem, you just need the right individual on-site to find that solution quickly.

 5. Evaluate and improve

-If you would like us to take the hassle out of organising your next, have a look at our event marketing solutions.
+If you would like us to take the hassle out of organising your next event, have a look at our event marketing solutions.
 We would be delighted to hear from you.
 Please call us on 01903 530787 or email Kat.